wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 ## Testing

-For testing, use trigger described in the [Configuring](#configuring) section.
-To test, you will need to set the `example.com` domain to be automatically identified with the example `rent-car` application as described in [automatic application identification](../../user-guides/settings/applications.md#automatic-application-identification).
+!!! info "Testing in your environment"
+    To test the **Brute force** trigger in your environment, in the trigger and the requests below, replace domain and application to your own.
+The application should be registered in Wallarm and set to have the domain as its part as described in [Setting up applications](../../user-guides/settings/applications.md).

-To test the trigger:
+To test the trigger described in the [Configuring](#configuring) section:

+1. Make sure, the `rent-car-example.com` domain is [identified](../../user-guides/settings/applications.md#automatic-application-identification) as the part of the `rent-car` application registered in Wallarm.
-1. Send the number of requests that exceeds the configured threshold to the protected URI.
-For example, 50 requests to `example.com/api/v1/login`:
+1. Send the number of requests that exceeds the configured threshold to the protected endpoint of this domain.
+For example, 50 requests to `rent-car-example.com/users/login`:

     ```bash
-    for (( i=0 ; $i<51 ; i++ )) ; do curl https://example.com/api/v1/login ; done
+    for (( i=0 ; $i<51 ; i++ )) ; do curl https://rent-car-example.com/users/login ; done
     ```
-1. If the trigger reaction is **Denylist IP address**, open Wallarm Console → **IP lists** → **Denylist** and check that source IP address is blocked.
+1. Open Wallarm Console → **IP lists** → **Denylist** and check that source IP address is blocked.

-    If the trigger reaction is **Graylist IP address**, check the section **IP lists** → **Graylist** of Wallarm Console.
-1. Open the section **Attacks** and check that requests are displayed in the list as a brute‑force attack.
+1. Open the **Attacks** section and check that requests are displayed in the list as a brute‑force attack.

     ![Brute force attack in the interface](../../images/user-guides/events/brute-force-attack.png)